plainblack/Wing/README.txt

   mysql -uroot -p -e "grant all privileges on my_project.* to some_user@localhost identified by 'some_pass'" mysql -uroot -p -e "flush privileges"

+6. Modify the config file.
+You need to at least edit the "db" section to tell Wing how to log in to your database.
+You may also wish to update other settings.

   vi /data/MyApp/etc/wing.conf

-  # edit the "db" section and add the username and password.
+NOTE: You can also edit the location of the logs in /data/MyApp/etc/log4perl.conf.
+It is defaultly set to /data/apps/logs/MyApp.log

-6. Initialize the database:
+7. Initialize the database:

   cd /data/MyApp/bin
   export WING_HOME=/data/Wing